Access FTP and SFTP Sites With a Real Drive Letter: DriveMaker Freeware

 DriveMaker offers a Virtual File System

-DriveMaker is limited by FTP limitations as well as by the FTP server’s underlying file system.
-If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will not work properly with such files.
+There are limitations with FTP itself as well as by the FTP server’s underlying file system.
+If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, the file transfer will not work properly with such files.
 NTFS supports unlimited file sizes and Unicode file name lengths of over 32,700 characters, whereas most other file systems do not.
-Use IIS7+ or BackupChain FTP server for best results.
+In addition, certain file names are valid on some operating systems and not on others.
+You may run into such issues when you use FTP servers that run on operating systems other than Windows.
+Use IIS7+ or BackupChain FTP server targeting NTFS volumes for best results.

-Random file access is not supported directly from storage, as mentioned above.
-Files are downloaded in full, kept in cache, and then uploaded when done.
-Also, while edits take place the file is not locked; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.
+Random file access is not supported by FTP, as mentioned above.
+Files are downloaded in full, kept in a local cache, and then uploaded when closed.
+Ergo, while edits take place the file is not locked because FTP offers no file locking mechanism; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.

-FTP only offers a way to download and upload files and to view directory contents.
-NTFS offers a numerous features beyond that, such as file locking, that are not available.
+FTP only offers a way to download and upload files and to view directory contents; these are all the functions you can expect when connecting to an FTP site.

 Limited Compatibility with Certain FTP Servers

 A Linux-powered FTP server and some Windows-based FTP servers may work for certain types of uses and not for others.
-That’s because some products do not implement the entire standard or use their own dialects, or the FTP server does not run on top of NTFS.
+That’s because some products do not implement the entire standard or use their own dialects, or the FTP server does not run on top of NTFS and you have files that require NTFS support.

 Download and installation only takes a minute; there are no drivers to install and no reboots are required.
 On Windows Server platforms, you may need to add the feature “Desktop Experience” via the Server Manager (which subsequently may require a reboot to complete).
 Also, DriveMaker requires .Net Framework v4.